 Read more about out our Flat Rate SoCal Shipping Specials.

 To obtain a real-time online shipping quote please register or log in to your account.
 Feel free to call or email us any time should you prefer to obtain a quote by email or phone.
 Our system will provide you a quote based on the information entered in your “Ship to” address book.
 Please note you may add an unlimited number of shipping addresses in your account and you can quickly calculate the cost of shipping to your different destinations.
 If the information is entered inaccurately (wrong address or type of destination), the returned quote may not be accurate and we may contact you to adjust your address and/or revise the shipping quote.
-Please make sure that you accurately note whether your ship-to address is commercial* or residential** and whether you need a lift-gate or not (not applicable to UPS shipments).
+Please make sure that you accurately note whether your ship-to address is commercial* or residential** and whether you need a lift-gate or not.

 In order to obtain an online quote, simply add items to your cart and click the “checkout” button to obtain the quote.
 This will not submit your order to us – it will simply take you to the confirmation page where you can revise your order, cancel it or submit it.
 If the system displays “call for quote,” you can still submit your order to us and we will contact you shortly with a shipping quote.
 Please note that our online quoting system currently only provides quotes for the following: